Prof. D.J. Rosbottom

 Professor of Architecture of the Interior - Department of Architecture

-The Chair the Architecture of the Interior is, despite its name, not lead by an interior architect.
+The Chair of Architecture of the Interior is, despite its name, not lead by an interior architect.
 According to Professor and designer Daniel Rosbottom, the architecture of the city and architecture of the interior should be seen as parts of the same system of spatial and architectural order and thought about in response to one another.

 Daniel Rosbottom (1969) has excelled for many years in combining academia and practice at an international level.
 He is an advocate of teaching through projects that look beyond the academy and, which “create a symbiotic relationship between practice and teaching”.
 As Head of the School of Architecture and Landscape at Kingston University in London, he worked with his students on design research projects that had a direct impact on the wider city, through collaborations with the office of London’s Mayor.
 At DRDH Architects, the firm he co-founded in 2000 with David Howarth, he has gained international recognition through competition winning projects, notably a concert hall and public library for the Norwegian city of Bodø, which has won multiple awards.
 His appointment at the TU Delft underlines the on-going international focus of the chair, which was previously held by his countryman Professor Emeritus Tony Fretton.
-It gives the Chair the Architecture of the Interior a distinctive British signature.
+It gives the Chair of Architecture of the Interior a distinctive British signature.
 “I have considerable empathy with Fretton’s position on architecture and his understanding of architecture as a social discourse as well as a material one,” says Rosbottom.
 “That is one of the reasons why I applied for the post.
 It is a huge advantage to have the opportunity to build from a common ground.”

 In what sense is architecture a social discourse?